SkymindIO/skil-clients/go/docs/DefaultApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **Predictwithpreprocess**
-> Prediction Predictwithpreprocess(ctx, body, deploymentName, modelName)
+> Prediction Predictwithpreprocess(ctx, body, modelURI)
 Preprocesses the input and run inference on it

 ### Required Parameters